Tony133/laravel-api-rest/README.md

 # Lavarel Api Rest
-Example Api Rest with Lavarel 5
+Simple example of a REST API with Lavarel 5

 ## Install with Composer